Nice to meet you.

 Web monitoring is really about analysis

 Do not overlook the value of alert history.
-Experienced devops users likely have a supernatural sense for disaster.
-How do they hone that sense?
-By watching the causes of a disaster and documenting them carefully.
+Experienced DevOps users likely have a supernatural sense of disaster.
+They hone that sense by watching for and documenting the causes of disaster.

 Escalations and flexibility